TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 For the full list and details, refer to the official [OpenTelemetry Semantic Conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/http/http-spans.md#common-attributes).

 ## Advanced OpenTelemetry Capabilities
-### Context Propagation and Sampling
+### Context Propagation
+This setting allows you to specify the type of context propagator to use for trace data.
+It's essential for ensuring compatibility and data integrity between different services in your architecture.
+The available options are:

+- **tracecontext**: This option supports the W3C Trace Context format.
+More information can be found at [W3C Trace Context](https://www.w3.org/TR/trace-context/).
+- **b3**: This option serializes `SpanContext` to/from the B3 multi Headers format.

+The default setting is `tracecontext`.
+To configure this setting, you have two options:

+- **Environment Variable**: Use `TYK_GW_OPENTELEMETRY_CONTEXTPROPAGATION` to specify the context propagator type.
+- **Configuration File**: Navigate to the `opentelemetry.context_propagation` field in your configuration file to set your preferred option.

+### Sampling Strategies
-Tyk supports context propagation as well as configurable sampling strategies through the Sampling configuration structure.
+Tyk supports configurable sampling strategies through the Sampling configuration structure.
 Below are the options you can customize:

-#### Type
+#### Sampling Type
-This option specifies the policy that OpenTelemetry will use to decide whether a particular trace should be sampled or not.
-The decision is made at the beginning of a trace and is then propagated through the trace.
-The default value is AlwaysOn.
-Valid values for this field are:
+This setting dictates the sampling policy that OpenTelemetry uses to decide if a trace should be sampled for analysis.
+The decision is made at the start of a trace and applies throughout its lifetime.
+By default, the setting is `AlwaysOn`.

-- **AlwaysOn:** Every trace is sampled.
+To customize, you can either set the `TYK_GW_OPENTELEMETRY_SAMPLING_TYPE` environment variable or modify the `opentelemetry.sampling.type` field in the Tyk Gateway configuration file.
+Valid values for this setting are:
-- **AlwaysOff:** No traces are sampled.
+- **AlwaysOn**: All traces are sampled.
-- **TraceIDRatioBased:** A certain ratio of traces will be sampled.
+- **AlwaysOff**: No traces are sampled.
+- **TraceIDRatioBased**: Samples traces based on a specified ratio.

-#### Rate
+#### Sampling Rate
-The Rate field is relevant only when the Type is set to TraceIDRatioBased.
-It specifies the fraction of traces to be sampled and should be a value between 0.0 and 1.0.
-For example, a Rate of 0.5 means that OpenTelemetry aims to sample approximately 50% of traces.
-The default value for this option is 0.5.
+This field is crucial when the `Type` is configured to `TraceIDRatioBased`.
+It defines the fraction of traces that OpenTelemetry will aim to sample, and accepts a value between 0.0 and 1.0.
+For example, a `Rate` set to 0.5 implies that approximately 50% of the traces will be sampled.
+The default value is 0.5.
+To configure this setting, you have the following options:
+- **Environment Variable**: Use `TYK_GW_OPENTELEMETRY_SAMPLING_RATE`.
+- **Configuration File**: Update the `opentelemetry.sampling.rate` field in the configuration file.

-#### ParentBased
+#### ParentBased Sampling
-The ParentBased option ensures that if a particular span is sampled, all of its child spans will also be sampled.
-This is especially useful for keeping entire transaction stories together.
-While this can be effective when using TraceIDRatioBased, setting ParentBased with AlwaysOn or AlwaysOff may not be as impactful, since either all spans are sampled or none are.
-The default for this field is false.
+This option is useful for ensuring the sampling consistency between parent and child spans.
+Specifically, if a parent span is sampled, all its child spans will be sampled as well.
+This setting is particularly effective when used with `TraceIDRatioBased` as it helps to keep the entire transaction story together.
+Using `ParentBased` with `AlwaysOn` or `AlwaysOff` may not be as useful since in these cases, either all or no spans are sampled.
+The default value is false.
+Configuration options include:

+- **Environment Variable**: Use `TYK_GW_OPENTELEMETRY_SAMPLING_PARENTBASED`.
+- **Configuration File**: Update the `opentelemetry.sampling.parent_based` field in the configuration file.

 ### Configuring Connection to OpenTelemetry Backend
 Choose between HTTP and gRPC for the backend connection by configuring the `exporter` field to "http" or "grpc".